All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Which Should You Choose?

 If you have insurance coverage and a diabetes diagnosis, the Dexcom G7 or Libre 3 offer the most accurate data and longest track record.
-If you are paying out of pocket and primarily want metabolic insight to complement your GLP-1 therapy, Stelo or Lingo are designed for this use case and are more accessible.
+If you're paying out of pocket and primarily want metabolic insight to complement your GLP-1 therapy, Stelo or Lingo are designed for this use case and are more accessible.
 The accuracy differences between these options are unlikely to matter for the pattern-recognition purpose of pairing CGM with GLP-1 therapy.

 Interpreting Your Data: What Actually Matters

-A single post-meal spike to 150 mg/dL is not a crisis.
+A single post-meal spike to 150 mg/dL isn't a crisis.
 A pattern of consistent spikes above 140 mg/dL after certain meals is a signal worth acting on.
 Look at weekly and monthly trends rather than fixating on individual readings.
 Your average glucose and time in range over weeks tell a much more meaningful story than any single data point.

 When Spikes Actually Matter